Reckless & Negligent Driving Defense

 If you’ve been charged with reckless driving or negligent driving – you need an accomplished criminal and traffic defense attorney to represent you in the courtroom.
 With 30 years of experience and thousands of cases with consistently positive results, Evergreen Criminal Defense is ready to take immediate action on your behalf.

-If you’re facing reckless or negligent driving charges, Call Evergreen Criminal Defense at (425) 355-5300 for a free consultation and case evaluation.
+If you’re facing reckless or negligent driving charges, Call Evergreen Criminal Defense at (425) 355-5300 for a free consultation.

 About Reckless & Negligent Driving in Washington

 RCW 46.61.500 states that “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property is guilty of reckless driving”.

 In Washington, reckless driving is more serious than a traffic ticket.
 It’s a gross misdemeanor that can result in fines, driver’s license suspension, increased insurance premiums and (in some cases) jail time.
 Evergreen Criminal Defense Attorney Phil Weinberg has a record of success in getting reckless driving charges reduced or dismissed for his clients.
 Call (425) 355-5300 to schedule a free consultation.

 In Washington, driving in a way that is both negligent and endangers (or could endanger) a person or property is considered negligent driving.

 The laws surrounding negligent driving can be complicated and difficult to understand.
 There are two types of charges; first degree (Neg 1) and second degree (Neg 2).